Endogenous Epistemic Weighting under Heterogeneous Information: Model of the Decision

-There is a finite set of participants $n \in N=\{1, \ldots, n\}$.
-Each participant observes a private signal $s_i \in X$ about the true alternative $x^{\ast}$.
-Conditional on $x^{\ast}$, signals are assumed to be independent across individuals.
-This assumption, standard in Condorcet-style models, allows signals to be treated as parallel information channels \citep{grofman1983}.
+There is a finite set of participants $N = \{1, \ldots, n\}$.
+Each participant $i$ observes a private signal $\xi_i \in \{0,1\}$ about $x^{\ast}$.
+Conditional on $x^{\ast}$, signals are assumed to be independent across individuals, so that they can be interpreted as parallel information channels in the classical epistemic sense \citep{condorcet1785,grofman1983}.